 Why Do Babies Put Toys In Their Mouth?

 Mouthing is a normal way to explore textures and shapes and can soothe teething gums.
 It typically becomes prominent around 6 months (CDC, updated 2025-04-08).
-Always ensure toys are safe and free from small parts.
+Always make sure toys are safe and free from small parts.

 How Can I Encourage Toy Grabbing?